sawmac/cheatsheets/github.md

   HostName github.com
   User [username1]
   IdentityFile ~/.ssh/id_rsa
+  IdentitiesOnly yes

 #Secondary Account
 Host github-SECONDARY
   HostName github.com
   User [username2]
   IdentityFile ~/.ssh/id_rsa_Account2
+  IdentitiesOnly yes
 </code></pre>

+Make sure you add the ```IdentitiesOnly yes```.
+This is neccessary to make sure that you don't log into a GitHub account and get "stuck" with it.

 To add remote repository using that secondary account